 If that's the attitude, anything done after the service will have a sharply reduced pool of potential users.

 (3) There isn't any preparation for it.
 The format was simply announced and done, seemingly out of nowhere.
-The congregation may need to adjust to the role of the intercessory team, both inside and outside of worship settings, and see the elders and pastor behind it and involved in it.
+The congregation may need to adjust to the role of the intercessory team, both inside and outside of worship settings, and have the elders and pastor behind it and involved in it.
 The intercessors may have to earn acceptance and trust before taking such a forward place in congregational life.
+Becoming a church that prays doesn't happen overnight.

 >> believe in the power of prayer, but we just can't seem to